ripienaar/rpcwrapperpoc/README.md

 res, err = p.InBatches(10, 30).FactFilter("customer=acme").Disable().Results(c).Do(ctx)
 ```

-This will pass the replies into the channel as they are received.
+This will pass the replies into the channel as they are received and you can process them in another go routine.